xiyanxiongnico/AMPGen/README.md

 ### Calculate Properties of Generated AMP Sequences

-You can calculate the physical and chemical properties of the generated AMP sequences, including molecular weight, net charge, and hydrophobicity, by running the following command:
+You can calculate the physical and chemical properties of the generated AMP sequences, including molecular weight, net charge, and hydrophobicity, by running the following command in `AMPGen/AMP_generator/calculate_properties.py`:

 ```bash
 python calculate_properties.py --input_csv_file <path_to_input_file> --output_csv_file <path_to_output_file>